opsdroid/opsdroid/docs/quickstart.md

 terms used in this document.

 - **Connector** - A module to connect to a chat service like Slack.
-- **Skill** - Skills are functions that you write that get called when something specific happens in your chat service.
+- **Skill** - Skills are functions/classes that you write that get called when something specific happens in your chat service.
 - **Matcher** - A trigger for your skill, like someone saying a phrase in the chat.

 ## Installation